rvalitov/zabbix-php-fpm/README.md

 ```console
 bash /etc/zabbix/zabbix_php_fpm_discovery.sh
 ```
+**Important:** please make sure that you use `bash` in the command above, not `sh` or other alternatives, otherwise you may get a script syntax error message.

 The output should be a valid JSON with a list of pools and their sockets, something like below: